Taxus baccata: Description

-Yews are small to medium-sized evergreen trees, growing up to 10–20 m or exceptionally 28 m tall, with a trunk up to 2 m or exceptionally 4 m in diameter.
+Yews are small to medium-sized trees, growing up to 10–20 m or exceptionally 28 m tall, with a trunk up to 2 m or exceptionally 4 m in diameter.
 The bark is thin, scaly reddish-brown, and comes off in small flakes aligned with the stem.
 The leaves are flat, dark green, 1–4 cm long, 2–3 mm broad, and arranged spirally on the stem, but with the leaf bases twisted to align the leaves in two flat rows on either side of the stem, except on erect leading shoots where the spiral arrangement is more obvious.

 The seed cones are modified, each cone containing a single seed, which is 4–7 mm long and almost surrounded by a fleshy scale which develops into a soft, bright red berry-like aril.
 The aril is 8–15 mm long and wide and open at the end.
 The arils mature 6 to 9 months after pollination.

 The aril is gelatinous and very sweet tasting.
 The male cones are globose, 3–6 mm in diameter, and shed their pollen in early spring.
 Yews are mostly dioecious with male and female cones on separate trees, but occasional individuals can be variably monoecious, or change sex with time.